 What Is a Touch Screen Whiteboard?

-A touch screen whiteboard is an advanced display technology that combines the intuitive interaction of touchscreens with the collaborative functionality of traditional whiteboards.
-Unlike conventional whiteboards that require markers and erasers, these digital displays allow users to write, draw, annotate, and manipulate content directly on the screen using their fingers or specialized styluses.
+A touch screen whiteboard is an interactive display that combines touchscreen technology with digital whiteboard software, allowing users to write, draw, annotate, and manipulate content directly on the screen using their fingers or a specialized stylus—without needing a separate projector, computer, or physical markers.

 Modern touch screen whiteboards typically feature: